Red91K/Security-Learning/Cybersecurity For Everyone/README.md

 # About This Course
 - Online course offered on Coursera by the University of Maryland.
-- Great non-technical introduction to cybersecurity
+- Great introductory course to cybersecurity
+- Non-technical in nature
 - Consists of 6 modules:
 	- [**Defining Cybersecurity**](Module%201%20-%20Defining%20Cybersecurity.md) provides an overview of key definitions and practical considerations in the field of cybersecurity
 	- [**Evolution of the Internet**](Module%202%20-%20Evolution%20of%20the%20Internet.md) dives into the history of the internet, examining how a combination of private-sector innovation and public-sector governance shaped the development of the internet